 To promote broad participation, an individual may not appear as first author on more than one submission and will not be accepted for more than two submissions.
 The only exception to these rules will be authors who also submit a proposal for a different project to the “Mobilizing Positive Psychology in SLA” pre-conference.

 Paper sessions are oral presentations, followed by a discussion with the audience.
-Papers will be organized into groups within time slots of 40 to 90 minutes.
-Maximum presentation length is 20 minutes, which includes time for audience question and interaction.
+Papers will be organized into 25-minute slots.
+Suggested presentation length is 15-20 minutes, with time for audience question and interaction.

 “Mobilizing Positive Psychology in SLA.”
-This day-long event will feature leading scholars in the field as plenary speakers and submissions of completed projects, works-in progress and new projects as idea posters.
+This day-long event will feature leading scholars in the field as plenary speakers and submissions of completed projects, works-in progress and new projects.
 The emphasis of the day will be on making new connections among participants interested in research, theory and applications of positive psychology in SLA that will foster future projects.